 Our product line and solution offerings can be seamlessly integrated into next-generation vehicles, and include Domain Controller Platform, a Zonal Gateway on a Chip, a Vehicle Server, an Aftermarket Add-On, Secure SOA Stack and Built-to-Spec development..
 Additionally, the patented Secure SOA Software Stack can be integrated into existing components or architectures to provide both software and hardware (if supported) safety and security isolation for mixed-criticality systems.
 As a complete stack, it is provided to OEMs and Tier 1 manufacturers for seamless interoperability with other vehicle services and applications while simultaneously reducing development costs.

-Flexible hardware architecture (based on FPGA) for future unforeseen needs and data requirements
+Flexible hardware architecture for future unforeseen needs and data requirements

 Ability to host and communicate with all operating systems, whether mission critical or not and containing the failure of a single app/service so that others are unaffected.